zzhangjii/learning-library/ospa-library/security/LAB2_CASB.md

 [Back to Top](#table-of-contents)
 ****

-## Module 3:  Create a policy alert and display threats - Who Should Complete This Lab:  All Participants
+## Module 3:  Create a policy alert and display threats

+**Who Should Complete This Lab:  All Participants**

 In Oracle CASB you can create application specific to specify the monitoring you want for your sanctioned applications.
 This adds another layer of customizable security for you.
 Oracle CASB also has pre-made Managed Policies for the applications to make sure application specific security can be enabled from the beginning.
 You will now create a policy in CASB that will trigger an alert every time a user is logged in to SalesForce.